apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**NASA astronaut Frank Rubio is home after a year in space**
+**Iraq fire: At least 93 killed in blaze at wedding party in Qaraqosh**

-You can read more about it [here](https://arstechnica.com/space/2023/09/nasa-astronaut-frank-rubio-is-home-after-a-year-in-space/).
+You can read more about it [here](https://www.bbc.com/news/world-middle-east-66932327).

 ## Requirements
 - Python 3.8